 4. Realism Helps After Age 40

-My final tip for my guys is simple — be realistic.
-There aren’t many workout plans written for those over age forty.
+My final tip for is simple — be realistic.
+There aren’t many workout plans written for those over age 40.
 The fitness industry doesn’t really care about you.
 They can’t bamboozle you with fads or sell you thousands of dollars of supplements.
 Most workouts you’ll find online are written for someone much younger and more foolish than you.

 So, when you look at these workouts, just drop some of the work from them.
 If it says to do five sets, then you do three or four.
 If it says to do three exercises for a certain movement or body part, as in a bodybuilding-style program, drop one of the exercises.